nsdevaraj/CS-Infinity/React/React JS/Concetps/React Performance Optimization.md

-I apologize for the redundancy.
-I appreciate your patience.
-Let's continue with more distinct sections, ensuring fresh content for your interview preparation.

 ### **Section 12: Performance Optimization in React**

 This section focuses on improving the performance of React applications by utilizing various techniques.